pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

        }
    }

-2. Add the below application service to the existing AS3 delcaration in the validator.
+2. Add the below application service to the existing AS3 declaration in the validator.
 Modify the Virtual Address to 10.1.20.104 and the serverAddresses to 10.1.10.109 to 10.1.10.110.

+..note:: Add a **","** before the declaration of MyWebApp6.

 |lab-2-1|